 - AWeber Free — this plan lets you use a slightly cut-down version of AWeber with a list of up to 500 subscribers.

-- Lite — this starts at $14.99 per month and lets you send an unlimited number of emails to one list with unlimited subscribers.
+- Lite — this starts at $15 per month to send emails to a list of up to 500 subscribers

-- Plus — this starts at $29.99 per month to send unlimited emails to an unlimited number of lists and subscribers.
+- Plus — starting at $30 per month to send emails to a list of up to 500 subscribers in size

-So, if you have more than 100K subscribers, the best thing is to contact AWeber directly to discuss your requirements.
-AWeber provides a phone number for US customers on its pricing page; non-US customers can arrange a call through a booking portal on the AWeber site.
+If you have over 100K subscribers, the best approach is to contact AWeber directly to discuss your requirements.
+US customers can call the number on AWeber’s pricing page, while non-US customers can book a call through the website.

 Moving onto the ‘AWeber Free’ plan, as its name suggests, it lets you use the product entirely free.
 As with the GetResponse free plan, there are strings attached though — it’s only free if your mailing list has less than 500 subscribers, and any newsletters you send with it feature AWeber adverts.